 A personal and sophisticated take on erotica

-Odiseo stems from a huge need to explore.
-We are seeking a visual, unique and personal vision of seduction, digging into new formats, eluding conventions.
-Odiseo blurs the confines of traditional erotic publishing by combining imagery that lies between art and erotica with insightful philosophical essays which delve into universal themes.
-We aim for not only a visual experience, but for an intellectual seduction as well.
-Odiseo shouts out the unseen: it is contradictory, mysterious, intellectual and intuitive at the same time.
-This idea illustrates our mission with Odiseo: explore new ways and offer a different and cross-cutting vision of erotism that goes far beyond gender, seeking seduction through masculinity, femininity, bodies and abstraction.
+Odiseo stems from a need to explore.
+We seek a visual, unique and personal vision of seduction, dig into new formats, elude conventions.
+Odiseo blurs the confines of traditional erotic publishing.
+It combines imagery lying somewhere in-between art and erotica with insightful philosophical texts which delve into universal themes.
+We aim not only for a visual experience; we strive for intellectual seduction.
+Odiseo shouts out the unseen: it is contradictory, mysterious, intellectual and intuitive.
+Odiseo illustrates our mission: the exploration of new ways of doing and seeing, offering a different and cross-cutting vision on erotism, going far beyond gender, seeking seduction through bodies and abstraction.

-“We were seeking a deliberately visual, unique and authorial vision of erotism.”
-Albert Folch
+“With Odiseo we seek a deliberately visual, unique and authorial vision of erotism.”

-Combining sexual imagery with insightful essays and crossing the boundaries between books and magazines, odiseo defines itself as a hybrid.
-With Odiseo, we don’t seek to publish current content but we focus on the extended present, retaining the periodicity but doing away with the obsolete.
+Combining erotic imagery with insightful texts and crossing the boundaries between books and magazines, Odiseo defines itself as a hybrid.
+With Odiseo, we don’t seek to publish current normative content, but focus on the extended present, retaining the periodicity but doing away with the obsolete.
 This complex and contradictory nature shaped Odiseo as a small, bi-annual hardcover publication.
-Moving away from the tradition of magazine mass consumption, Odiseo is a publication to be appreciated and read without pressure, it deserves quality time invested into its content.
+Moving away from the tradition of magazine mass consumption, Odiseo is a publication to be appreciated and read without pressure.
+It deserves quality time invested into its content.

-“From our perspective as designers and editors, there lies the greatness of periodicals; their ability to continue improving.”
+“From our perspective as designers and editors, the greatness of periodicals lies in their ability to continue improving.”

 An independent publishing success: from idea to realisation

-Being conceptualised and developed from within the studio, Odiseo is a challenge that involves Folch in many processes that fall outside the graphic design category.
-Apart from requiring a strong network of collaborators and partners, many assets in our everyday work became crucial in a project like Odiseo.
+Conceptualised and developed from within the studio, Odiseo is a challenge that involves Folch in many processes which fall outside of the graphic design category.
+Apart from requiring a strong network of collaborators and partners, many assets of our everyday work became crucial in a project like Odiseo.
 This involved naming, distribution strategies, having strong sensitivity and sensibility towards imagery and their meanings.
-With the ability to produce and develop written content.
-A good understanding of distribution and ways to commission content, both photographic and textual aided the process of this editorial venture.
-The synergy of people behind Odiseo makes it an outstanding success in independent publishing, contributing in creating “a bold legacy of being unpredictable, entertaining and though erotic by nature—never distasteful.”
+The synergy of people behind the project made Odiseo into an outstanding success within the field of independent publishing, creating “a bold legacy of being unpredictable, entertaining and though erotic by nature—never distasteful.”

 A publication for adult entertainment

 Odiseo’s first volume worked as a pilot episode.
-After its release, we realised that what we had published wasn’t anything new or innovative and that volume two needed a swift redesign and re-think.
-We re-conceptualised the project, seeking a different and intimate take on photography, shaping a publication that resembled a book rather than a magazine, printed in an exquisite uncoated smooth paper.
-Volume 2 was the real beginning.
-Featuring photographers like Lina Scheynius (who contributed with a series of self portraits), Jo Schwab (‘Habitual Grace’) and Jonathan Leder (shooting Amy Hood).
-Odiseo’s second issue also included a critical study on hipsterism by Eugenia Lapteva, a long-distance call with Yuri Suzuki, and Timo Mashiyi-Veikkola‘s view on collective identity in mass culture.
-On its now iconic red spray spine, Volume 2 claims to be A publication for adult entertainment, starting the tradition of the publication’s dynamic, straplines.
-On occasion of the second volume of Odiseo, CANADA directed and produced a teaser video celebrating the publication through collages, plants, a naked woman and Charles Darwin.
+After its release, however, we realised that what we published wasn’t anything new or innovative and so it became clear volume two needed a swift redesign and re-think.
+We re-conceptualised the project and looked for a different and intimate take on photography.
+In the end we shaped a publication that resembled a book rather than a magazine, printed in an exquisite uncoated smooth paper.
+Odiseo Volume 2 was the real beginning.
+It featured photographers such as Lina Scheynius (who contributed a series of self portraits), Jo Schwab (‘Habitual Grace’) and Jonathan Leder (shooting Amy Hood), included a critical study on hipsterism by Eugenia Lapteva, a long-distance call with Yuri Suzuki and Timo Mashiyi-Veikkola‘s view on collective identity in mass culture.
+With its now iconic sprayed spine, Volume 2 claims to be A publication for adult entertainment, starting the tradition of the publication’s dynamic.
+Fot the second volume of Odiseo, CANADA directed and produced a teaser video celebrating the publication through collages, plants, a naked woman and Charles Darwin.
 The video teaser below has been awarded with a Silver Laus.

-After the release of Volume 2, we felt we had finally found the balance we were seeking.
+After the release of Volume 2, we felt like we had finally found the balance we were looking for.

-Following the world previews in NYC and Barcelona, the whole print-run sold out in a few weeks reflecting the success of the publication.
+After previews in NYC and Barcelona, the whole print-run sold out in a few weeks.
 With Odiseo Vol.3 and Vol. 4, we continued to explore our conceptual approach to eroticism.
-The third issue —featuring photography by Marc Regàs, Olya Oleinic, and Max Von Gumppenberg & Patrick Bienert— was presented at the bookshop Do you read me?! in Berlin, and introduced through a trailer shot in Brooklyn by Pensacola.
-The writers who contributed with their visions to the issue theme of ‘Sustainability’ were Ingo Niermann & Martti Kalliala, Joie Reinstein and Francis Neville.
+The third issue —featuring photography by Marc Regàs, Olya Oleinic, and Max Von Gumppenberg & Patrick Bienert— was presented at bookshop Do you read me?! in Berlin, and introduced through a trailer shot in Brooklyn by Pensacola.
+The writers who contributed with their visions to the issue’s theme of ‘Sustainability’ were Ingo Niermann & Martti Kalliala, Joie Reinstein and Francis Neville.

-“A publication you can read on a plane” was the strapline of the fourth volume printed with a black foil stamping on the signature coloured spine.
-The issue focuses on the loose topic of ‘value’, explored from different angles by the writers Philippa Snow, Marka Jankovska and Eugenia Lapteva.
-Followed by a black and white portfolio by Jonathan Schofield, a vision of femininity by Alex Franco, and the impactful and graphic imagery by Olya Oleinic, printed on shiny coated paper.
-As an exclusive for Odiseo, the contemporary art studio Zeitguised produced the video teaser where selected frames from the video are used as dividers in the printed publication.
+“A publication you can read on a plane” was the strapline of the fourth volume, printed with a black foil stamping on the signature coloured spine.
+The issue focuses on the loose topic of ‘value’, explored from different angles by writers Philippa Snow, Marka Jankovska and Eugenia Lapteva.
+Their words are accompanied by a black and white portfolio by Jonathan Schofield, a vision of femininity by Alex Franco, as well as the impactful and graphic imagery by Olya Oleinic printed on shiny coated paper.
+As an exclusive for Odiseo, the contemporary art studio Zeitguised produced the video teaser, of which selected frames were used as dividers in the printed publication.

 (Not) Safe For Work

 For the fifth issue we wanted to keep evolving.
-For both a tribute to erotic mags’ conservative paper sleeve cover and a strategy to increase the hype and the fascination around the issue, we introduced changes to the format as the issue comes packed inside an envelope which conceals the cover image.
-Unlike previous issues, we moved away from the paint splattered spine and the choice of the black and white cover image, instead we chose a painting by artist Ángela Palacios which gives the cover a distinguishable character.
-We themed the issue around humour and we decided to involve the readers in the promotion and marketing of the publication through the use of the hashtag #undressodiseo.
-Given that Odiseo has no social media channels, we thought it would be interesting for the readers to be part of the communication process by using social networks to promote a purely offline project.
-As a wink at this online-offline strategy, the title of the issue pays homage to the Internet slang used to mark links that contain nudity or vulgarity, ‘(Not) Safe For Work.’
+As a tribute to erotic mags’ conservative paper sleeve cover and as a strategy to increase the hype and the fascination around the issue, we introduced changes to the format and put the magazine inside an envelope concealing the cover image.
+Unlike previous issues, we moved away from a paint splattered spine and a black and white cover image.
+Instead we chose a painting by artist Ángela Palacio, giving the cover a distinguishable character.
+We themed the issue around humour and decided to involve our readers in the promotion and marketing of the publication through the use of the hashtag #undressodiseo.
+Given that at this time Odiseo didn’t have any social media channels, we thought it would be interesting to the readers to be a part of the communication process.
+As a wink at this online/offline strategy, the title of the issue pays homage to the Internet slang used to mark links that contain nudity or vulgarity, ‘(Not) Safe For Work.’